input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Reserve-Management.md

     * `tokenTotalAmountTransferred == 0`
     * `tokenKind` and `vFunctionTotalAccrued` are valid currency symbols
     * optionally some relation of `t0`  and `txInfoValidRange` may be examined

+The minting policy always allows to burn reserve authentication tokens.
+That's safe because reserve authentication tokens can be carried only by reserve utxos and burning logic is delegated to the reserve validator.
+Burning of reserve authentication token is permitted only when reserve utxo is consumed with a `Handover` redeemer.

 # Illiquid circulation supply